A no prep writing activity for your 3rd, 4th, and 5th graders the day after a sub

 A Disastrous Experience with a Substitute

-Once while teaching 3rd grade, I came back the day after a sub to chaos.
+Once while teaching 3rd grade, I came back the day after a substitute to chaos.
 As soon as the first students walked in through the door that morning, they had stories to tell.
 I had an angry parent show up halfway through the day wanting to know what had happened to her son.
 My classroom was a mess.
 And there was no note, and no easy way for me to contact the sub.

 To sort all of this chaos out, I had each of my students write a note to me, telling me what had happened while I was gone.
 This turned out to be very helpful.
 It helped me sort the truth from the lies.